In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - 1 organic red or other bell pepper

 - ½ bunch organic broccoli leaves or other leafy greens (about 6 ounces)

 - Your choice of protein

-- Sunbasket panang curry paste (mild green chiles - lemongrass - extra virgin olive oil - garlic - ginger - turmeric - coriander - cumin - ancho chile powder - cardamom)
+- Sunbasket panang curry paste (mild green chiles - lemongrass - extra virgin olive oil - pureed garlic - pureed ginger - turmeric - coriander - cumin - ancho chile powder - cardamom)

 - ½ cup coconut milk

 Calories 720, Total Fat 30g (38% DV), Sat.
 Fat 12g (60% DV), Trans Fat 0g, Cholest.
 120mg (40% DV), Sodium 180mg (8% DV), Total Carb.
 80g (29% DV), Fiber 7g (25% DV), Total Sugars 7g (Incl.
 0g Added Sugars, 0% DV), Protein 35g

 Sodium does not include pantry salt; for reference, ⅛ teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 - Remove the stem, ribs, and seeds from the bell pepper; cut the pepper into ¼-inch-wide strips, enough to measure 1 cup [2 cups].